sherminb/vaadin/README.md

-aimsio
+Vaadin
 ==============

-Template for a simple Vaadin application that only requires a Servlet 3.0 container to run.
+Template for a simple MVP Vaadin application that only requires a Servlet 3.0 container to run.

 Workflow